sadiaNz/Capstone-SelfAware/README.md

 ## Sprint
 **Week 1: Planning and Setup**

-* Project setup, including creating a new Xcode project, setting up version control (e.g., Git), and organizing the project structure.
+  - [ ] Project setup, including creating a new Xcode project, setting up version control (e.g., Git), and organizing the project structure.
 * Define the data models for User Profile, Journal Entries, and Reminder settings.
 * Begin implementing the basic UI layouts for the main screens: Home screen, Guided Breathing Exercises, Daily Journal, User Profile, and Settings.
 * user can go to breathing exercise and user profile screen

 **Week 2: Core Features Implementation**

-* Implement the backend functionality for saving and retrieving journal entries.
-* Integrate guided breathing exercises functionality, including different breathing techniques and timers.
-* Implement user profile features, including customization options, tracking achievements, and setting mindfulness goals.
+ - [ ] design login screens on storyboard
+ - [ ] integrate firebase with the project
+ - [ ] create sign in functionality
+ - [ ] create sign up email functionality
+ - [ ] write alert pop message

 **Week 3: Enhancements and Refinements**

+ - [ ] Integrate guided breathing exercises functionality, including different breathing techniques and timers.
+ - [ ] Implement user profile features, including customization options, tracking achievements, and setting mindfulness goals
-* Implement customizable reminders feature, allowing users to set reminders for breathing exercises and journaling.
+ - [ ] Implement customizable reminders feature, allowing users to set reminders for breathing exercises and journaling.
-* Add journal prompts functionality, integrating a daily prompt generator and UI for users to view and respond to prompts.
+ - [ ]  Add journal prompts functionality, integrating a daily prompt generator and UI for users to view and respond to prompts.
-* Work on progress tracking, implementing charts and statistics to visualize user engagement and progress over time.
+ - [ ]  Work on progress tracking, implementing charts and statistics to visualize user engagement and progress over time.

 **Week 4: Testing and Polishing**

-* Conduct comprehensive testing of the app's functionality, including UI/UX, data persistence, and integration of all features.
+ - [ ]  Conduct comprehensive testing of the app's functionality, including UI/UX, data persistence, and integration of all features.
-* Address any bugs or issues identified during testing, and perform optimization for performance and stability.
+ - [ ]  Address any bugs or issues identified during testing, and perform optimization for performance and stability.
-* Finalize app design, including refining UI elements, adding animations/transitions, and ensuring consistent branding.
+ - [ ]  Finalize app design, including refining UI elements, adding animations/transitions, and ensuring consistent branding.

 ### [BONUS] Digital Wireframes & Mockups